knetikmedia/knetikcloud-csharp-net20-client/docs/StoreShoppingCartsApi.md

 <a name="getshippingcountries"></a>
 # **GetShippingCountries**
-> ModelSampleCountriesResponse GetShippingCountries (string id)
+> SampleCountriesResponse GetShippingCountries (string id)

 Get the list of available shipping countries per vendor